OK, I’ll admit it up front: not all of these are frequently asked questions.

 A. Read those materials first.
 If there’s something you just don’t understand, come here to see if I have an article on that topic.
 If so: great!
 If not, shoot me an e-mail requesting an article.

-Q. What do I do if I find an error in one of your articles?
+Q. What do I do if I find an error in one of your articles, or in one of your mock exams?

-A. Send me an e-mail describing the error and the article in which it appears.
+A. Send me an e-mail describing the error and the article/exam in which it appears.
 I’ll check it as quickly as I can and make appropriate edits.

 Q. What if I subscribe and later find that you don’t cover as many topics as I’d hoped?
 Can I get my money back?